Saurabh24500/goal-task-guru/README.md

 **URL**: https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID

-I made this website to arrange my task and complete it time to time with deadline.
+I made this website to arrange my task and complete it time to time with deadline.It is good one which i use daily.

 ## How can I edit this code?